danielvornicu/sample-vue.js/readme.txt

 git add readme.txt
 git add server.js
 git add serverJson.js
+git add index.html
+git add package-lock.json
+git add package.json
+git add .*
 git commit -m "first commit"
-Connect it to github and create a new repository: sample-vue.js git remote add origin https://github.com/danielvornicu/sample-react.git git push -u origin master
+Connect it to github and create a new repository: sample-vue.js git remote add origin https://github.com/danielvornicu/sample-vue.js.git git push -u origin master

-Deploy Sample-react application on Heroku:
+Deploy 'sample-vue.js' application on Heroku:
 1.First of all, we need a server for our application and what we are going to use is the Express server.
 Locally we run 'node server.js' from terminal to run our app on local browser.
 Install il with: